-Regarding the Silent Accolades/Doorway Standing/Face Mask incident (Section II.C.1.), there was no indicator or even allegation that John Doe's conduct was sexual in nature, let alone constituting sexual misconduct.
-Regarding the Manspreading incident (Section II.C.2.), there are no facts alleged other than John Doe allegedly sitting with his legs open widely.
+Regarding the alleged Silent Accolades/Doorway Standing/Face Mask incident (Section II.C.1.), there was no indicator or even allegation that John Doe's conduct was sexual in nature, let alone constituting sexual misconduct.
+Regarding the alleged Manspreading incident (Section II.C.2.), there are no facts alleged other than John Doe allegedly sitting with his legs open widely.
 The discussion was not sexual or even inappropriate.
 A stance alone without further concrete allegations of sexual misconduct cannot be sexual misconduct.
-Regarding the Hair Touching incident (Section II.C.3.), the allegation itself made it clear that John Doe was in a group with the student discussing the student's braided hair style when John Doe touched her hair, on a single occasion; this is not sexual.
-Regarding the Arm Around Shoulder incident (Section II.C.4.), John Doe was walking a male student down the hallway with a casual side arm around the shoulder; this is not sexual.
-Regarding the Hot Mic incident (Section II.C.5.), the comment was made in the context of a sexual education discussion prior to the presentation and by itself, is not sexual misconduct.
-The Berating Student/Co-Worker incident (Section II.C.6.) is not a sexual allegation and accordingly is not substantial.
-Only the Thigh/Shoulder Touching incident (Section II.C.7.), if true, could constitute sexual misconduct.
+Regarding the alleged Hair Touching incident (Section II.C.3.), the allegation itself made it clear that John Doe was in a group with the student discussing the student's braided hair style when John Doe touched her hair, on a single occasion; this is not sexual.
+Regarding the alleged Arm Around Shoulder incident (Section II.C.4.), John Doe was walking a male student down the hallway with a casual side arm around the shoulder; this is not sexual.
+Regarding the alleged Hot Mic incident (Section II.C.5.), the comment was made in the context of a sexual education discussion prior to the presentation and by itself, is not sexual misconduct.
+The alleged Berating Student/Co-Worker incident (Section II.C.6.) is not a sexual allegation and accordingly is not substantial.
+In truth, none of the above complaints are "sexual" in nature, meaning they are not responsive to the CPRA request at issue.
+Nonetheless, given the District's intent to produce them in response to the CPRA request at issue, John Doe seeks an order